WaspVentMan/Ingot-Pack/README.md

 # INGOT PACK
-The Ingot Pack is an ongoing resource pack project developed by Ingot Cultists United™.
+The Ingot Pack is an ongoing resource pack project developed by Ingot Cultists United™

-Releases are currently only available here on GitHub, but will soon be made available on Modrinth.
+Releases are currently only available here on GitHub, but will soon be made available on Modrinth

-want to join our cult? here's the [Discord](https://discord.gg/2YryfEs6mx).
+Want to join our cult? here's the [Discord](https://discord.gg/2YryfEs6mx)